-CLOSURE ANXIETY: Wichita businesses unsure of future; commission considers more restrictions
+Closure anxiety: Wichita businesses unsure of future; commission considers more restrictions

 “I know it’s unpopular to close the businesses.
 I don’t want to close, I don’t but if that’s where we’re headed tell us.
 So, that we can prepare for that appropriately and be ready for the next step,” said Daniel Mariotti, Owner of Il Primo Espresso Caffé.

-Commissioner Dennis says he has not seen any drafts of an order yet.
+Commissioner Dennis says he has not seen any drafts of the order yet.
 He expects the earliest a new order will be made is next week.

 LATEST STORIES: